kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

     On MacOSX systems, OpenMP is disabled by default during compilation.

 * _For executables_:  If you wish to produce any of the executables provided by GenomicsDB, an MPI compiler, library and runtime are required.
 We have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2.
     If you wish to only build the combined TileDB/GenomicsDB shared library and the Java jar (see below), an MPI compiler is not needed.
     * On CentOS/RedHat systems:

-            yum -y install mpich-devel
+            sudo yum install mpich-devel

+    * On Ubuntu systems:

+            sudo apt-get install mpich

+    * On MacOSX:

+            brew install mpich

 * _For importing CSV files_: If you wish to import [[CSV data into TileDB|Importing-CSVs-into-GenomicsDB]], then you need [libcsv](https://sourceforge.net/projects/libcsv/).
 You also need to pass special flags while invoking make (see below).

-    On RedHat based systems, if you have the [EPEL repo](https://fedoraproject.org/wiki/EPEL) installed and enabled, you can install the libcsv packages using yum:
+    * On CentOS/RedHat systems: if you have the [EPEL repo](https://fedoraproject.org/wiki/EPEL) installed and enabled, you can install the libcsv packages using yum:

-         #As root
-         yum -y install libcsv libcsv-devel
+            sudo yum install libcsv libcsv-devel

+    * Ubuntu systems: on systems with Vivid(15.04) or newer:

+            sudo apt-get install libcsv3 libcsv-dev

+    * Build from source for older Ubuntu systems:

+            wget -O libcsv.tar.gz http://downloads.sourceforge.net/project/libcsv/libcsv/libcsv-3.0.3/libcsv-3.0.3.tar.gz
+            tar xzf libcsv.tar.gz
+            cd libcsv-<version> && ./configure && make

+    * MacOSX:

+            brew install libcsv

 * _For the Java/JNI interface_
     * Java SDK version 8.